gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

   by the restart DCI.

-- When the handshake for the a new traffic DTLS connection has been completed, i.e. VALIDATION has been reached the DCI used to protect any SCTP chunks is switched from the restart DCI to the new traffic DCI.
+- When the handshake for the a new traffic DTLS connection has been completed, the DCI used to protect any SCTP chunks is switched from the restart DCI to the new traffic DCI.